rido-min/pnp-ppr-sample-spec/README.md

 #### Things to try

-- Add Telemetry properties to the model and device code, combine telemetry messages with more than one property
+- Add Telemetry properties to the model and device code
+- Combine telemetry messages with more than one property
 - Add a new command with complex types as input or output parameters
 - Try to update a property when the device is offline

 ### 3. Create the Cloud Application

-The cloud application can be any application that connects to the Hub using the service SDKS (or the REST endpoints).
+The cloud application can be any application that connects to the Hub using the service SDKs (or the REST endpoints).
 This can be a Console, Desktop or WebApplication.

 - List Devices.
 Use the Registry api to get a list of devices
 - Detect Model Id.
 Use the DigitalTwins api to get the ModelId